-A Tracking table is required for all eCTD submissions within all procedure types.
+A Tracking table is required for all eCTD submissions within all procedure types, except for EDQM submissions.
 This is an example of a Tracking table in a suitable format for submissions within the centralised or national procedures.
 For submissions within DCP/MRP, please refer to the CMDh guidance 'Requirements on submissions for New Applications within MRP, DCP or National procedures'.